major, minor, extended minor, sociology/anthropology major, sociology major with a social research concentration

 Develop professional work experience, earn academic credit, and be better equipped for the workforce by completing a domestic or international internship.
 You may find opportunities with the Canadian government, non-governmental organizations, or related businesses to put your knowledge into practice.
 Get the details.

-Attend informational seminars, public discussion panels, weekly gatherings and student events organized by the Sociology Anthropology Undergraduate Society (SAUS).
+Attend informational seminars, public discussion panels, weekly gatherings and student events.
 Contact SAUS to learn more and get involved.

 A Bachelor of Arts degree in sociology is excellent preparation for future graduate work in sociology in order to become a professor, researcher, or applied sociologist.
 Sociology is also a good foundation for further studies in law, education, medicine, social work, and counselling.